I overcame size with mechanics (Edwin Moses)

-You're not looking at reality (either via the rear LCD or a built-in EVF): you're looking at a time-delayed version of reality.
+You're not looking at reality (either via the rear LCD or a built-in EVF): you're looking at a slightly delayed version of reality.
 It takes time to grab an image from the sensor, shuffle it through the camera's electronics, and display it on the electronic displays.
 On some cameras this "lag" is slight, while on others it's significant.
 In any case, you've lost seeing things in real time as you're composing.
 (Most people adjust to this with practice, even on the cameras with the most lag, but it makes it more difficult to capture peak action.)

 The smaller size of most mirrorless cameras means that buttons and controls tend to get smaller, too.
-Using many of these cameras with gloves on (winter shooting) can be a bit of a problem.
+Using many of these cameras with gloves on (winter shooting) can be a problem.
 I've got one mirrorless camera that has maybe a dozen small buttons on it that are problematic to find and use with anything but the thinnest gloves on.
 And I mean thin gloves, as in glove liners.

 One potentially big loss is battery oomph.
 The smaller sizes of most mirrorless cameras means that they often pack smaller batteries, as well.
-Given that the LCD is always on with these cameras, you'll get significantly shorter battery life than you do with even the low-end DSLRs (unless you always shoot with your DSLR in Live View).
+Given that the LCD and/or EVF is always on with these cameras, you'll get significantly shorter battery life than you do with even the low-end DSLRs (unless you always shoot with your DSLR in Live View).